bradyd-code-fellows-projects/city-explorer/README.md

 ## Lab 06 16 May 2022

-Name of feature: Set up
+### Name of feature: Set up

 Estimate of time needed to complete: 30 mins

 Start time: 2:30

+Finish time: 3:30

+Actual time needed to complete: 1 hr

+### Name of feature: Locations

+Estimate of time needed to complete: 1.5 hours

+Start time: 3:45

-Finish time:
+Finish time: 6:11

-Actual time needed to complete:
+Actual time needed to complete: 2 hrs 26mins

 <!-- ## Lab 07 17 May 2022